G-Research/siembol/docs/deployment/deployment.md

 #### Oauth2 Proxy
 There is support for Oauth2 Proxy which is a lightweight deployment that provides authentication using Providers such as Google, GitHub and others.
+The goal of Oauth2 Proxy is to add authentication for Storm UI and other deployments that do not support authentication out of the box.
 This can be deployed by adding the Helm chart and specifying the required values.
 ```bash
 helm repo add oauth2-proxy https://oauth2-proxy.github.io/manifests